 Is the fall nectar flow sufficient to get your bees through the winter?
 You need to talk to other beekeepers in your locality.

-The beekeepers association will be a valuable asset to guide you on how much honey is likely to be needed and whether the local flora is capable of delivering enough nectar to your bees.
+The beekeepers association will be a valuable asset to guide you on how much winter stores is likely to be needed and whether the local flora is capable of delivering enough nectar to your bees.

 If the season’s nectar flow isn’t sufficient, your options are to keep some honey aside from your summer harvest or feed your bees in the fall.